mahdihallal3/parallel-programming-solutions/README.md

 ## Quicksort Algorithm

 ### Description
 The Quicksort algorithm is an efficient sorting algorithm that employs a divide-and-conquer strategy.
-This implementation replaces the traditional recursive approach with an iterative approach using a stack to manage unsorted sub-arrays.
-It also uses OpenMP to parallelize the sorting process, allowing multiple threads to work on different segments of the array simultaneously.
+This implementation uses OpenMP to parallelize the sorting process, allowing multiple threads to work on different segments of the array simultaneously.

 ### Features
 - Implements the Quicksort algorithm using a partitioning method.